 The Neighbors: Income

-The neighbors in the Silk Hope / Alabama Junction neighborhood in Savannah are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Silk Hope / Alabama Junction neighborhood in Savannah are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 than 90.5% of U.S. neighborhoods.

 With 57.4% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 94.3%

 What we choose to do for a living reflects who we are.
 Each neighborhood has